Jordynne Grace: Championship reigns (2020–2022)

-Championship reigns (2020–present)

 On the November 24 episode of Impact!, Grace revealed that her partner for the Impact Knockouts Tag Team Championship Tournament was former WWE Women's Champion and NWA World Women's Champion Jazz.
 The duo would debut as a team on the December 1 episode of Impact!, defeating Killer Kelly and Renee Michelle in the first round, but lose to Havok and Nevaeh in the second round on the January 5, 2021 episode of Impact!.
 Their lost led to a match at Genesis, where Grace defeated Jazz.
 On the February 23 episode of Impact!, Grace and Jazz defeated Kimber Lee and Susan to become number one contenders to the Knockouts Tag Team Championship, held by Fire 'N Flava (Kiera Hogan and Tasha Steelz).
 The two teams fought at Sacrifice, where Grace and Jazz failed to win the tag titles.

 At Hardcore Justice, she competed in a weapons match to determine the number one contender for the Knockouts title, which was won by Tenille Dashwood.
 On the April 15 episode of Impact!, Grace teamed with Jazz in her final match and beat Fire 'N Flava in an impromptu non-title bout after they interrupted her retirement ceremony.
 The following week, she defeated Hogan by disqualification and was beaten up by her and Steelz, before being saved by a debuting Rachael Ellering.
 Three days later, at Rebellion, Grace and Ellering defeated Fire 'N Flava to win the Knockouts Tag Team Championship for the first time.
-On May 7, it was announced that Grace had signed a new multi-year deal with Impact Wrestling.
+On May 7, Grace signed a new multi-year deal with Impact Wrestling.
 Eight days later, at Under Siege, she and Ellering dropped the titles back to Fire 'N Flava.
 On the May 20 episode of Impact!, Grace challenged Ellering to a match but failed to win.
 On the June 3 episode of Impact!, she and Ellering challenged Fire 'N Flava to a rematch for the Knockouts Tag Team Championship, but failed to regain them.
 Nine days later, at Against All Odds, Grace lost to Dashwood.